zz22394/presto/presto-docs/src/main/sphinx/installation/installation-ambari.rst

 Automated Installation with Ambari
 **********************************

 Presto can be installed using Apache Ambari.
-To install Presto using Ambari you need to have the `Presto Ambari Integration package <https:www.teradata.com/presto>`_.
+To install Presto using Ambari you need to have the `Presto Ambari Integration package
+<https:www.teradata.com/presto>`_.
+These instructions **do not describe how to
+install Presto integrated with YARN using Ambari**.
+For instructions how to do that follow :doc:`Automated Installation with Ambari 2.1 with YARN integration <installation-yarn>`.

-.. contents:: Getting Started
+.. contents:: Presto Ambari Integration

 Requirements for integration
 ----------------------------